mautic/developer-documentation-new/docs/design/availability.rst

 Working with tabs
 *****************

-We use the following CSS code to style tabs which are not available for interaction:
+Mautic uses the following CSS code to style tabs which aren't available for interaction:

 .. code-block:: css